dest-3/frida-pyscripts/README.md

 # frida-pyscripts
-- Uaing frida's javascript API with python
+- Using frida's javascript API with python
 - Uploading scripts for various functionalities as I create them

 # Tools